A relative theory of universal central extensions: Basic definitions and results

 \subsection{Pointed categories}

-In what follows it will be crucial that the terminal object $1$ of $\A$ is also initial, i.e., that the category~$\A$ is \defn{pointed}.
-In this case, the object $1=0$ is called the \defn{zero object} of $\A$.
-A map $f$ is \defn{zero} when it factors over the zero object.
+In what follows it will be crucial that the terminal object~$1$ of $\A$ is also initial, so that the category~$\A$ is \defn{pointed}.
+When this happens, the object $1=0$ is called the \defn{zero object} of $\A$.
+A morphism $f$ is \defn{zero} when it factors over the zero object.

-Since the reflector $\b $ always preserves pullbacks of split epimorphisms along split epimorphisms, in the pointed case it also preserves products.
+Since the reflector $\b$ always preserves pullbacks of split epimorphisms along split epimorphisms, in the pointed case it also preserves products.

 From now on, $\A$ will be a fixed pointed exact Goursat category; any Birkhoff subcategory $\B$ of $\A$ is also pointed exact Goursat.